williampious/faas/README.md

 }
 ```

-### 4. Firestore Indexes (Important)

-As the app's features grow, Firestore will require specific indexes for complex queries (like sorting or filtering by multiple fields) to work efficiently.
-If you see long loading times or errors in the browser console about missing indexes, you must create them.

-**Method 1: Automatic (Recommended)**

-The best way to create indexes is to **let Firebase tell you which ones you need**.

-1.  **Run the App:** Use the application and navigate to pages that load lists of data (e.g., Financial Dashboard, Transaction Ledger, AEO Farmer Directory, Promo Codes page).
-2.  **Check for Errors:** If a query requires an index that doesn't exist, **an error will appear in your browser's developer console**.
-3.  **Click the Link:** This error message will contain a direct link to the Firebase Console.
-Click this link.
-4.  **Create the Index:** The link will pre-fill all the necessary information to create the index.
-Simply review the details and click the "Create Index" button.

-The index will take a few minutes to build.
-Once it's done, the feature that caused the error will work correctly.
+#### **Firestore Indexes**

+If the application is slow or shows errors about missing indexes in the browser console, follow the link provided in the error message to automatically create the required index in the Firebase Console.

+---

+### **Part 4: Deploy Your App (Very Important)**

+After you have set up your `.env` file and created all the necessary secrets in Secret Manager, you **MUST redeploy your application** to Firebase App Hosting.
+The new settings will only take effect on a new deployment.